 I do it when the roots are showing out the bottom.
 Although they don’t mind growing tight in their pots, they’ll uptake water and nutrients better if their root can spread out and grow.

-I’ll probably repot mine in a year and a half.
-For you, it may be every 2-3 years (this time frame is a good general rule) depending on the conditions your Monstera is growing in.
+I’ll probably repot mine in a year and a half or so.
+For you, it maybe every 2-3 years (this time frame is a good general rule) depending on the conditions your Monstera is growing in.

 Does a Monstera Plant Need Support?